 Morley’s School Council

-At Morley, our School Council is made up of children from across the year groups, led by children in Year 6.
-Each child from Year 6 is assigned a role: chair, reporter, timekeeper, scribe, and advocate.
+Our School Council at Morley is comprised of children from various year groups, led by Year 6 students.
+Each Year 6 child is assigned a specific role within the council, including chair, reporter, timekeeper, scribe, and advocate.

-The aim of the School Council is to demonstrate the British democratic process in action, give children a voice in the decision making within the school, and promote our school values through actions.
-The School Council are consulted on important school decisions, conduct class discussions, and are interviewed for School Leadership positions.
-The School Council meet every half-term to discuss issues raised in their council meetings and have worked hard with this responsibility, with many of their ideas having been implemented in school.
+The primary objective of our School Council is to exemplify the democratic process in action, granting children a platform to participate in decision-making within the school.
+It also aims to promote our school values through tangible actions.
+The School Council plays a crucial role in consulting on significant school decisions, facilitating class discussions, and conducting interviews for School Leadership positions.
+Regular meetings are held every half-term to address issues raised in council meetings.
+Thanks to the Council’s diligent efforts, many of their ideas have been successfully implemented in our school.

-Our School Council aims to encourage children to:
+Our School Council strives to encourage children to:

 Why?

-Our School Council should encourage pupils to develop:
+Our School Council aims to instil in pupils:

 Giving Feedback to Pupils: